 How long does it take to complete the Birkman?

 Typically about 30 to 45 minutes.
-Some sources state approximately 30 minutes for the approximately 298-question online questionnaire.
+Some sources state that the approximately 298-question online questionnaire takes approximately 30 minutes.

 What are the benefits of Birkman testing for individuals?